Nick Anderson (baseball)

-Nick Paul Anderson (born July 5, 1990) is an American professional baseball pitcher for the Atlanta Braves of Major League Baseball (MLB).
-He has previously played in MLB for the Miami Marlins and Tampa Bay Rays.
+Nicholas Paul Anderson (born July 5, 1990) is an American professional baseball pitcher in the Athletics organization.
+He has previously played in Major League Baseball (MLB) for the Miami Marlins, Tampa Bay Rays, Atlanta Braves, Kansas City Royals, and Colorado Rockies.

-Career

 Amateur career

 Anderson attended Brainerd High School in Brainerd, Minnesota.
 He played college baseball at St. Cloud State University in St. Cloud, Minnesota for three years (2009–2011).
-He transferred to NAIA Mayville State University in Mayville, North Dakota, for his senior season in 2012.
-In 12 games (11 starts) his senior year, he went 5–2 with a 1.95 ERA.
+In 2010, he played summer baseball for the Brainerd Lakes Area Lunkers of the Northwoods League.
+He transferred to Mayville State University in Mayville, North Dakota for his senior season in 2012.
+In 12 games (11 starts) his senior year, he went 5–2 with a 1.95 ERA and was named the Dakota Athletic Conference pitcher of the year.

-Independent Leagues
+Professional career

+Frontier League

 The Milwaukee Brewers selected Anderson in the 32nd round of the 2012 MLB draft.
 He did not sign with the Brewers and played in the independent baseball Frontier League for three seasons.
 He played for the Rockford RiverHawks/Aviators in 2012 and 2013, and for the Frontier Greys in 2015.

 Minnesota Twins

-Anderson's contract was purchased by the Minnesota Twins in August 2015.
-He played in 9 games for the Cedar Rapids Kernels in 2015, recording a 0.75 ERA in 12 innings.
-He split the 2016 season between Cedar Rapids and the Fort Myers Miracle, accumulating a 4–3 record with a 2.65 ERA in 57.2 innings.
-In 2017, he played for Fort Myers and the Chattanooga Lookouts, accumulating a 4–1 record with a 1.00 ERA in 53.1 innings.
-He spent the 2018 season with the Rochester Red Wings, going 8–2 with a 3.30 ERA in 60 innings.
+Anderson's contract was purchased by the Minnesota Twins on August 7, 2015.
+He played in nine games for the Single-A Cedar Rapids Kernels in 2015, recording a 0.75 ERA with 12 strikeouts and four saves over 12 innings.
+Anderson split the 2016 season between Cedar Rapids and the High-A Fort Myers Miracle, accumulating a 4–3 record with a 2.65 ERA, 75 strikeouts, and 13 saves across 57 2/3 innings pitched.
+In 2017, he played for Fort Myers and the Double-A Chattanooga Lookouts, registering a combined a 4–1 record with a 1.00 ERA, 57 strikeouts, and 11 saves over 53 1/3 innings pitched.
+Anderson spent the 2018 season with the Triple-A Rochester Red Wings, going 8–2 with a 3.30 ERA, 88 strikeouts, and four saves over 60 innings of work.

 Miami Marlins

-On November 20, 2018, the Twins traded Anderson to the Miami Marlins for Brian Schales, and the Marlins added him to their 40-man roster.
+On November 20, 2018, the Twins traded Anderson to the Miami Marlins in exchange for Brian Schales; the Marlins subsequently added him to their 40-man roster.

 Anderson made the Marlins' 2019 Opening Day roster.
 On March 28, 2019, he made his major league debut against the Colorado Rockies.
 Anderson retired Ryan McMahon, the only batter he faced.

-Anderson collected his first major league win on May 21 in a 5-4 11-inning game against the Detroit Tigers.
-He pitched the final two innings allowing no runs while striking out a career-high five batters.
-Before July 31, 2019, Anderson had appeared in 45 games with 69 strikeouts in 43 2/3 innings.
+Anderson collected his first major league win on May 21 in a 5–4 11-inning game against the Detroit Tigers.
+He pitched the final two innings, allowing no runs while striking out a career-high five batters.
+By the end of July, Anderson had appeared in 45 games with 69 strikeouts in 43 2/3 innings for the Marlins.